 Terms are available for three or five years.
 At the end of each lease period, the seat-holder will have first right of refusal for renewal.

-If your 2017 season tickets were not located in the north end zone, you may move there or purchase additional season tickets there, if there is availability at your designated upgrade timeslot in the spring of 2018.
-Those with 2017 north end zone season tickets will have the opportunity, based on priority points, to select new seats for the 2018 season.
+If your 2018 season tickets were not located in the north end zone, you may move there or purchase additional season tickets there, if there is availability at your designated upgrade timeslot in the spring of 2019.

 Yes; ADA seating capacity in the north end zone will increase as a result of the Kinnick Edge project.